ArunaStorage/documentation/docs/get_started/basic_usage/12_How-To-Search.md

 ## Get public resource(s)

-API examples to fetch Object information of public resources.
+API examples of how to fetch Object information of public resources.

 ???
 Abstract "Required permissions"